 These soft and chewy vanilla pudding chocolate chip cookies are a favorite in my family.
-The pudding mix adds big vanilla flavor and makes the texture amazing!
+The pudding mix adds big vanilla flavor and makes the texture amazing.
+There is a reason these have been a hit for so many years.

 Pudding chocolate chip cookies are the perfect mix of soft and chewy.
 They have big vanilla flavor and lots of chocolate.